casper-network/ceps/text/0003-hash-indexed-object-store.md

 This is analogous to a "shallow clone" of a Git repository.

-As a whole, this topic is fairly complex and definitely warrants its own RFC.
+However, that is a fairly complex topic and beyond the scope of this CEP.

 ### Garbage collection